vipolsky/taxes-increase/README.md

 ### Explore output and create visualizations with Jupyter:
 ```
 $ pipenv run python -m ipykernel install --user --name=rover-ds-taxes-increase
+$ jupyter notebook
 ```
+Navigate to the notebooks directory, click `New`, from the drop down select `rover-ds-taxes-increase`

 ### Run unittests
 ```